Eventuous/eventuous/docs/content/docs/faq/compatibility.md

 ## Only .NET 5?
 Why not .NET Framework 3.5?

-Eventuous use the latest features of C#, like records and advanced pattern matching.
+Eventuous uses the latest features of C#, like records and advanced pattern matching.
 Therefore, we rely on compiler versions, which support C# 9.

-We also aim to support the current application hosting model, which only got consistent and stable in .NET 5.
+We also aim to support the current application hosting model that only got consistent and stable in .NET 5.

-Eventuous will never be available on earlier SDKs.
+Eventuous will never be available on earlier .NET SDKs.
 If you need one, consider cloning the repository and making it work.